-The Group SCR is £689m as at 31 December 2020, as calculated using the Standard Formula methodology.
+The Group SCR is £1,110m, as at 31 December 2021 (2020: £689m), as calculated using the Standard Formula methodology.

-The chart below sets out the capital risk components of the Group's SCR before diversification.
-Further details of the Groups risk profile can be found in Section C.
+The chart below sets out the material capital risk components of the Group's SCR before diversification.
+Further details of the Group's risk profile can be found in Section C.